 The Canadian High Commission in Bridgetown (Barbados) represents Canada's interest in Antigua and Barbuda since its opening in 1967.
 Canada has long enjoyed a good relationship with Antigua and Barbuda.
 This is due to a significant Caribbean diaspora in Canada, long-standing regional commercial links, and a long history of Canadian support for the region.

 Canada has a Military Training Assistance Program arrangement with the Antigua and Barbuda Defence Force (ABDF).
 Information technology has been a strong part of the program.
 The Canadian Armed Forces have had extensive engagement with the ABDF and have raised the level of computer literacy substantially within the force.
-In the context of Cricket World Cup 2007, Canada provided Antigua and Barbuda and other Caribbean countries with specialized assistance in the areas of border security and public health.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .